clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 In ancient times people were very familiar with the Sun and the stars.
-At night they had nothing better to do than gaze up at the stars.
+At night, they had nothing better to do than gaze up at the stars.
 They didn't conquer darkness with the flip of a light switch like we do nowadays.
 When sunset came that was it—that was the end of the day.
 They observed how the stars move across the sky during the night, and how different constellations are visible at different times of the year.